mfornos/awesome-microservices/README.md

 - [Restify](http://restify.com/) - Node.js module built specifically to enable you to build correct REST web services.
 - [Seneca](http://senecajs.org/) - A microservices toolkit for Node.js
 - [Serverless](https://github.com/serverless/serverless) - Build and maintain web, mobile and IoT applications running on AWS Lambda and API Gateway (formerly known as JAWS).
+- [StdLib](https://stdlib.com/) - StdLib is a Standard Library for Microservices

 ### Perl